 Everyone can have cavities, and we know that they aren’t fun.
 Cavities occur when plaque attaches itself to a tooth and creates acid that results to a cavity or a hole.

 Do you remember how we are always telling you to brush your teeth twice a day for two minutes each time?
 When you don’t regularly brush, the bacteria caused by residual food particles turn into acid and dissolves your enamel.
 So be sure to take your oral hygiene seriously!

 If not repaired with a filling, the cavity can get larger and affect the root of the tooth.

-Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your local dentist in Dallas.
+Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your local Dallas dentist.
 It is fairly simple to learn how to prevent them.